-"The Verdict is In" --Mysterious Object Oumuamua is Natural vs an Alien Artifact | The Daily Galaxy
+"The Verdict is In" --Mysterious Object Oumuamua is Natural vs Alien Artifact | The Daily Galaxy

-“It is really a mysterious object, but some signs, like its colors and the absence of radio emission, point to ‘Oumuamua (Hawaiian for “a messenger from afar arriving first”).being a natural object,” said Yun Zhang at the National Astronomical Observatories of the Chinese Academy of Sciences about a new scenario based on computer simulations that account for all of the observed characteristics of the first known interstellar object to visit our solar system that triggered speculation that included the possibility that the cigar-shaped object was an artifact or a lightsail of an alien civilization.
+“It is really a mysterious object, but some signs, like its colors and the absence of radio emission, point to ‘Oumuamua (Hawaiian for “a messenger from afar arriving first”) being a natural object,” said Yun Zhang at the National Astronomical Observatories of the Chinese Academy of Sciences about a new scenario based on computer simulations that account for all of the observed characteristics of the first known interstellar object to visit our solar system that triggered speculation that included the possibility that the cigar-shaped object was an artifact or a lightsail of an alien civilization.

 How was it formed, and where did it come from?
 A new study published April 13 in Nature Astronomy offers a first comprehensive answer to these questions.